I am not a native English speaker; this article was translated by AI.

 kubectl get nodes -o wide

-containerd proxy (no public internet) #
+containerd proxy #

 # /etc/systemd/system/containerd.service.d/http-proxy.conf